nandu-nan/DO480-apps/README.md

 # DO480-apps
-DO480 Repository for Sample Applications
+DO480 Repository for Sample Applications.